 What is Demerara Sugar

-Demerara and Turbinado sugar are interchangeable ,both can be used to top pastries.
-They are a partially refined cane sugar so the crystals are slightly larger and they have an amber color that makes them idea for topping desserts and pastries.
+Demerara and Turbinado sugar are interchangeable, both can be used to top pastries.
+They are a partially refined cane sugar so the crystals are slightly larger and they have an amber color that makes them ideal for topping desserts and pastries.
 You can find them in the baking section of most groceries.
-I use it to top Rhubarb and Berry Crisp and Peach and Pecan Sandy Crumble.
+I use it to top a Berry Crisp and Peach Crumble.

 Breakfast recipes to impress